EloiStree/2018_11_16_2AM/README.md

 ### For a living
 My job objectif is to teach how coding can be fun and creative:
-- Organize new-tech & coding workshops
+- Organise new tech & coding workshops
 - Coach hackathon's participants
 - Teach Unity / C# / Virtual Reality
-- Create small porjects based on my researches
+- Create small projects based on my researches

 #### A Patreon ?

 The perfect job for me would be a Patreon Community:
-_"Share all my codes and knowledges in exchange of a monthly contribution to my researches"_
+_"Share all my codes and knowledge in exchange of a monthly contribution to my researches"_
 http://patreon.com/2AM

 In this regard, all my projects research are accessible here: